 The Botanical Garden with an area of 25 hectares, serves as an educational, research and cultural facility as well as an agro-botanical garden.
 Natural flora, cultivated temperate plants, fruit and vegetable crops, medicinal and culinary herbs are all presented in the open-air and greenhouse areas of the garden.
 The area of the Botanical Garden is open not only to university students and staff but to the public as well and serves as a place for walks and relax. www.bz.uniag.sk

 University Vivarium was established in 2001 as a part of the Botanical garden of the university for the purpose of protection of protected species of reptiles illegally imported to Slovakia.
 In the exposition part open to the general public the visitors can see the feeding and learn more about the reptiles.

 Štúrova street, 51

 Slovak Agricultural Library of the Slovak University of Agriculture in Nitra gathers more than 520 thousands of works in agriculture and related sciences.
 It offers library and information services for the University staff and students by an automated lending system, which also provides access to online magazines and scientific journals.
 More information can be found at the library web page www.slpk.sk.

 Československej armády street, 1

-The University Sports Center, located near the dormitory Mladost offers wide range of possibilities for sport activities of students and staff.
-There is a multipurpose gym, 25-meter indoor swimming pool, aerobic studio, fitness centre, tennis courts and beach-volleyball courts in the sports center.
-Students of SUA can choose various sport activities as part of their curricula such as basketball, volleyball, small football aerobics, yoga, swimming, tennis, table tennis, canoeing or bodybuilding. www.uniag.sk/en/university-sports-centre/
+The University Sports Center, located near the dormitory Mladost offers a wide range of possibilities for sports activities of students and staff.
+There is a multipurpose gym, 25-meter indoor swimming pool, aerobic studio, fitness centre, tennis courts and beach-volleyball courts in the sports centre.
+Students of SUA can choose various sports activities as part of their curricula such as basketball, volleyball, small football aerobics, yoga, swimming, tennis, table tennis, canoeing or bodybuilding. www.uniag.sk/en/university-sports-centre/